2009 Nebraska Cornhuskers football team

 The 2009 Nebraska Cornhuskers football team represented the University of Nebraska–Lincoln in the 2009 NCAA Division I FBS football season.
 The Cornhuskers played their home games at Memorial Stadium in Lincoln, Nebraska and were led by head coach Bo Pelini.
 The Cornhuskers finished the season 10–4, 6–3 in Big 12 and were Big 12 North Division champions and represented the division in the Big 12 Championship Game, where they lost to Texas 13–12.
 Nebraska was invited to the Holiday Bowl, where they defeated Arizona 33–0.

 Before the season

-The 2009 Cornhuskers began the regular season on Saturday, September 5, 2009 against the Florida Atlantic Owls.
-The Cornhuskers were led by second-year Head Coach Bo Pelini.
-Pelini previously served as Defensive Coordinator for LSU and Oklahoma following a season as Nebraska's Defensive Coordinator in 2003, and was brought back to Nebraska to lead the football program by Nebraska's former Head Coach and current Athletic Director, Tom Osborne after the conclusion of the 2007 season.
+The 2009 Cornhuskers began the regular season on Saturday, September 5, 2009, against the Florida Atlantic Owls.
+The Cornhuskers were led by second-year head coach Bo Pelini.
+Pelini previously served as defensive coordinator for LSU and Oklahoma following a season as Nebraska's defensive coordinator in 2003, and was brought back to Nebraska to lead the football program by Nebraska's former head coach and athletic director, Tom Osborne, after the conclusion of the 2007 season.